 When we feel that “the world” is withholding from us, our immediate reaction is to lock down generosity and focus on our own needs.
 We perceive a limited number of possessions, less available money, the hoarding of recognition and appreciation from the world.
-A lack and scarcity mentality develops and the need for more worldly things to live a happy, fulfilled, and complete life, becomes our narrow-minded focus.

 Deep down inside, we know it’s a gross life, to concern ourselves with, “me, me, and more me”.
 We fear not having enough; we are torn between compassion, generosity or fulfilling our own neediness.
 It is a sickening feeling because we want both: to give and receive.
 Fear, lack and scarcity usually wins and it says, “Well, what about me?”